-13.1.Sharing of information required to administer carbon offsets and greenhouse gas emissions reporting
+Sharing of information required to administer carbon offsets and greenhouse gas emissions reporting (Clause 10 of Draft TALAB: Section 4 of Customs and Excise Act)

-The proposed amendments to sections 4(3) and (3A) provide the authorisation for the sharing of information required to administer carbon offsets and greenhouse gas emissions reporting with the Department of Energy and the Department of Environmental Affairs.
-Provision is also made for the sharing of information with authorised dealers in foreign exchange to assist such dealers in the verification of applications for advance foreign exchange payments in respect of goods that are to be imported.
-It is anticipated that the sharing of such information will aid in the verification of legitimate financial flows.
+• The proposed amendments to sections 4(3) and (3A) provide the authorisation for the sharing of information required to administer carbon offsets and greenhouse gas emissions reporting with the Department of Mineral Resources and Energy and the Department of Environmental, Forestry and Fisheries Affairs.

-Comment: Neither the Carbon Tax Act, 2019, nor the draft Carbon Offset Regulations requires an officer to disclose any information to the Department of Mineral Resources and Energy (DMRE).
+Neither the Carbon Tax Act, 2019, nor the draft Carbon Offset Regulations requires an officer to disclose any information to the Department of Mineral Resources and Energy (DMRE).
 The process requires the DMRE to issue a taxpayer who has retired carbon credits into the South African carbon offset system with a certificate.
 The taxpayer must include this certificate in their submission to SARS as part of their self-assessment.
 No part of the process requires information to be sent from SARS or National Treasury to the DMRE.
-The amendment inserting paragraph (ivA) into the proviso to section 4(3) is therefore unnecessary.
+The amendment is therefore unnecessary.

-Response: Not accepted.
+Not accepted.
 The draft carbon tax rules under the Customs and Excise Act, 1964, which have been published by SARS for public comment for a second time, require the carbon taxpayer to provide any documents substantiating that taxpayer's self-assessment on its carbon tax account at the request of the Commissioner.
 Such substantiating documents could include the carbon offset certificate from DMRE.
 SARS will verify the validity of carbon offset allowance claims and carbon offset certificates against the third party data accessed from DMRE.
 SARS may need to share taxpayer-specific information with DMRE as part of that verification process.
 SARS, by virtue of its role in the implementation of the carbon tax, has an obligation to inform DMRE of any clients that it encounters who may be non-compliant with DMRE's carbon offset administration requirements.